Finding the Best Places to Retire Since 2006!

 Services for older adults are provided by La Plata County at the Durango - La Plata Senior Center and include home chore services, noon meals, home-delivered meals, classes and activities (painting, cards, healthy living, income tax assistance, etc.), transportation to doctors' appointments, the post office, etc.

-Mercy Regional Medical Center (82 beds) is a Level III Trauma Center and has won awards for patient safety excellence and overall patient experience excellence.
+Mercy Regional Medical Center is a Level III Trauma Center and has won awards for patient safety excellence and overall patient experience excellence.
 It accepts Medicare patients and is accredited by the Joint Commission.

 Recommended as a Retirement Spot?
 Mostly Yes | Is Colorado Tax-Friendly for Retirement?
 Yes

 With its gorgeous setting, outstanding outdoor recreation, good medical facilities and good senior programs, Durango has a lot going for it.
 The long winters and remote location should be considered, though, before making the retirement move here.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.